 Proponents of logging, often clearcut, argue the practice aims to mimic the sweep of a wildfire, clearing the land in order to help it rejuvenate, but those practices don’t necessarily achieve their ends — fire-dependent species like lodgepole pine rely on heat and research suggests logging doesn’t reproduce the “large numbers of small disturbances and the small number of extremely large disturbances created by wildfires.”
 Research has suggested logged areas of the boreal forest are more susceptible to fires in the decade after harvesting, while areas that were burned are not.

-The areas of Canada burned, by hectare, between 1983 and 2023 to date.
-It’s just one way to measure the impact of this year’s fire season, already high with many more months to come.
+The areas of Canada burned, by hectare, between 1983 and 2023.
+It’s just one way to measure the impact of last year’s fire season, which shattered records.
 Graphic: Shawn Parkinson / The Narwhal

 The caveat is that location matters.
 When fires burn in the wilderness, away from infrastructure, homes and industry, they are often left to their own devices.
 That can impact the number of hectares consumed.